jsenzel1/petrock/README.md

-# !!! code and schematics coming soon, just need to clean it up to be a bit more publically readable !!!
+# *!!!
+Open Source code and schematics coming soon, just need to clean it up to be a bit more publically readable !!!*

 ## Pet Rock technical details
 (this doc is a work in progress, just threw together the most commonly asked questions, and some fun lessons I learned, will continue updating)